How to Cloak Your Facebook Pixel

 Where it says PIXEL-EVENT-REPLACE you will replace it with the name of the event, for example "Lead".

-Upload the file with the code above to your server as something like “thank-you.html”.
+Upload the file with the code above to your server as something like thank-you.html.

 Whenever the above page is loaded it will fire your conversion event.
-Instead of the entire Facebook Pixel code, we’re just using the
+Instead of the entire Facebook Pixel code, we're just using the noscript part of it in an img tag.

 The 2nd step to finish cloaking your Facebook Pixel is to add iFrame code to your affiliate network.
-I suggest consulting with your affiliate
+I suggest consulting with your affiliate manger about this, but basically you want to upload the following code:

 If you upload this correctly into your affiliate network, whenever a conversion happens this iFrame will load, which in turn will fire your Facebook Pixel conversion event from the same domain you used in your ads.